 👋!
-I am a second year PhD Economics Student at the University of Oregon, Eugene, USA.
+I am a second year PhD Economics Student at the University of Oregon, USA.

 Background:

-I have a MPhil 🎓 in Economics from the University of Oxford, UK where I received the Oxford-Sir Anwar Pervez Graduate Scholarship and a BSc 🎓 in Economics and Mathematics from Lahore University of Management Sciences (LUMS), Pakistan.
+I have a MPhil 🎓 in Economics from the University of Oxford, UK where I received the Oxford-Sir Anwar Pervez Graduate Scholarship.

 I have worked at the Institute of Business Administration (IBA), Karachi as a Lecturer of Economics during 2020-2021 and at PIDE (Pakistan Institute of Development Economics), Islamabad as a research fellow during 2021-2024.
-I also worked with the Asian Development Bank as a consultant during Janurary-June 2024.
+I also worked with the Asian Development Bank as a consultant in 2024.

 Research Interests 🔬: